Captain4LK/SoftLK-tools/docs/SLK_img2pixel.md

    * PIC (Softimage PIC)
    * PNM (PPM and PGM binary only)

+All images in the listed formats should be supported, but if a image doesn't load correctly try to re-encode the image to the png format using an image manipulation program.

 ***Save image***

 Save the created image to disk.
 Only png files are supported for now.